mdagois/gca/README.md

 #### Scripts

-There are build scripts in each sample's folder.
+There are build scripts in each sample folder.
 For Windows, use the batch file named ***build.bat***.
 For other operating systems, use the shell script named ***build.sh***.